johnhenry/pipe-dream/readme.md

 pipe-dream module [path to pushy module]
 ```

-'Push modules' export an object with a message event.
+'Push modules' an event dispatcher that dispatches a message event.
 The message be sent to standard output.

 #####Example